anam-aj/edx/CS50p/pset9FinalProject/README.md

 * requirements.txt : contains information about libraires required
 * README.md : Detailed description of project

 It is a To-do list program which can be completely run from terminal.
 I made it very easy to use.
 One can simply use the program by reading only what is being shown on screen.
-User friendly feedback messages are displayed making it easy for the user to understand the flow of program.
+User friendly feedback messages are displayed making it easy for the user to understand the working of program.

 When initiated it provides the user a menu of choices namely
 * 1: View Tasks